Finding out how KEVEYIS can help you

 KEVEYIS has been shown to reduce the number, severity, and length of PPP episodes in 2 separate clinical studies.1,2

-It is the only drug approved by the FDA for the treatment of PPP.1 Be sure to talk to your doctor about what you can expect when you start taking KEVEYIS.
+It is the first drug approved by the FDA for the treatment of PPP.1 Be sure to talk to your doctor about what you can expect when you start taking KEVEYIS.

 Everyone who takes KEVEYIS has different treatment goals, so work with your doctor to decide on goals that are right for you—for example, reducing how many episodes you have.
 Be sure to check in with your doctor regularly so he or she can see if KEVEYIS is working for you.